-It is our belief in these growing markets and consumer trends, combined with our goal of building an efficient year-round supply chain platform and branded product capabilities for many of our products that underlies our strategic focus and our vision of being a leading global provider of fresh organic fruits and vegetables utilizing an integrated asset-light business model, serving a growing socially responsible and health-conscious consumer around the globe.
+It is our belief in these growing markets and consumer trends, combined with our goal of building an efficient year-round supply chain platform and branded product capabilities for many of our products that underlies our strategic focus and our vision of being a leading global provider of fresh organic fruit and vegetable products utilizing an integrated asset-light business model, serving a growing socially responsible and health-conscious consumer around the globe.

-Our long-term growth strategy is to build an ethics driven "one-stop shop" in fresh organic and specialty fruits and vegetables fueled by a combination of strong internal growth and acquisitions.
-This long-term growth strategy is anchored by three core operational strategies: Build Supply, Build Brands and Build Infrastructure.
+Our long-term growth strategy is to build an ethics driven "one-stop shop" in fresh organic and specialty fruit and vegetable products fueled by a combination of strong internal growth and acquisitions.
+This long-term growth strategy is anchored by our three core operational strategies: Build Supply, Build Brands and Build Infrastructure.

-- \ Build Supply development of efficient and reliable year-round integrated supply chain capabilities; - \ Build Brands building the Organto "I AM Organic" brand as a leading brand with large retailers and food consumers; and - \ Build Infrastructure responsibly building-out the organization with resources necessary to allow the business to scale as required.
+- \ Build Supply development of efficient and reliable year-round integrated supply chain capabilities; - \ Build Brands building the Organto "I AM Organic" brand as a leading brand with large retailers and food consumers; and - \ Build Infrastructure responsibly building-out the organization with resources necessary to allow the business to scale as required in a cost-efficient and timely manner

-In hand with our private label and bulk distributed product capabilities, we have developed a branded go-to-market strategy for our organic vegetables and fruits.
+In hand with our private label and bulk distributed product capabilities, we have developed a branded go-to-market strategy for our organic vegetable and fruit products.
 Our "I AM Organic" brand has been developed with the objective of linking consumer demand for visibility, transparency, sustainability and convenience with our product offering, utilizing an innovative digital passport technology which we believe is unique to the industry.
-Our Fresh Organic Choice brand serves the specialty retail segment with quality and trusted products desired by niche segment consumers.
 Our ability to drive a differentiated branded products strategy for our organic fruit and vegetable product offerings is based on our assessment of market demand, our year-round supply capabilities and our intention to provide a differentiated value-added product offering.
-In hand with our branded products focus, we also work with retail and distribution partners to provide value-added private label and bulk distributed offerings, with the objective of maximizing efficiencies while creating category demand for our brands.
-Our organic foods products are initially being marketed to specific European customers and will be followed by introduction to other food markets as deemed appropriate.
+In hand with our branded products focus, we also work with retail and distribution partners to provide value-added private label and bulk distributed offerings, with the objective of maximizing supply chain and operating efficiencies while creating category demand for our brands.
+Our organic foods products are initially being marketed to specific European customers and will be followed by introduction to other food markets when deemed appropriate.